drwahyudi/drwahyudi.github.io/himalayan/mphil/topo/index.md

 ---

-Recently, I am working on a project that uses topographic analysis, Optically Stimulated Luminescence (OSL) dating on fluvial terraces, and pebbles lithology distribution.
+Recently, I was working on a project that uses topographic analyses, Optically Stimulated Luminescence (OSL) dating on fluvial terraces, and pebbles lithology distribution.
 The topographic study was conducted across three different ranges in the frontal Himalayas; the Churia range, the Dundwa Range, and the Mohand Range.
 The location of the three ranges are as follow: